pulumi/docs/content/docs/guides/saml/okta.md

 - /docs/console/accounts/saml/okta/
 ---

-This guide walks through how to configure Okta as a SAML SSO identity provider (IdP) for use with the Pulumi Console.
+This guide walks through how to configure Okta as a SAML SSO identity provider (IdP) for the Pulumi Console.

 ## Prerequisites

 - [Single Sign-On]({{< relref "sso" >}})

 > **Note:** The screen shots below are using the Okta _Classic UI_.
 You can switch to it by clicking the gear
-> icon in the top right of the screen.
+> icon on the upper right corner of the screen.

 ## Creating the Okta Application